MARVEL: Raster Manga Vectorization via Primitive-wise Deep Reinforcement Learning: Method

-\textbf{Network Architecture:} as shown in Figure \ref{fig:stk}(e), in order to produce accurate strokes to better handle mangas with complex textures, the actor and critic follow the network architectures of residual structures similar to ResNet-18 \cite{resnet}, and the critic uses WN \cite{wn} with Translated ReLU (TReLU) [31] to stabilize the learning.
-Referencing the method of model-based DDPG \cite{l2p}, we utilize the soft target network that constructs a copy for the actor and critic and updating their weights by making them slowly track the learned networks.
+\textbf{Network architecture:} as shown in Figure \ref{fig:network}(b), to extract features of manga textures with high complexity, our actor and critic use the residual structure similar to ResNet-18 \cite{resnet}.
+The actor utilizes the Batch Normalization \cite{BN} and the critic utilizes Weight Normalizationn \cite{wn} with Translated ReLU (TReLU) [31] to stabilize the learning, and all input training images are resized to $128\times128$.
+According to the method of model-based DDPG \cite{l2p}, we utilize the soft target network that constructs a copy for the actor and critic, and updates their weights by making them slowly track the learned networks.